Protests against Faure Gnassingbé

-Protests against Faure Gnassingbé have occurred throughout Togo, starting when President Faure Gnassingbé assumed power after the death of his father Gnassingbé Eyadéma in February 2005.
+Protests against President Faure Gnassingbé have occurred throughout Togo since he assumed power after the death of his father, Gnassingbé Eyadéma, in February 2005.

 Opposition protesters have called on the Togolese government to establish presidential term limits according to the 1992 constitutional referendum, and have called on Gnassingbé to resign.
 Opposition parties contested the results of the 2010 and 2015 presidential elections.
 From 2012 until the 2013 Togolese parliamentary election, opposition supporters protested certain electoral reforms believed to favour the ruling regime.
 Starting in August 2017, the opposition has held anti-government protests on a near-weekly basis, leading to a long-term period of domestic instability.

 Background

 Gnassingbé Eyadéma helped lead two military coups, one in 1963 and another in 1967, in which he became the president of Togo.
 Opposition to Eyadéma's regime grew in the late 1980s as many people believed he was only working to benefit cronies from the army, his tribesmen, and his political allies.
 Inspired by anti-communist revolutions throughout Europe starting from 1989, and sparked by the trial of students for distributing anti-government material, Togolese students held demonstrations and strikes on 5 October 1990.
 This protest marked the start of a protest movement against Eyadéma's military regime.

 During a wave of protests against Eyadéma, the government established a curfew, and announced it on 10 April 1991, one hour after it went into force.
 The next day, inhabitants of Lomé found 28 bodies on the lagoon of Bè.
 The National Human Rights Commission determined that the Togolese Armed Forces had carried out the massacre.

 The Togolese government held a constitutional referendum in 1992 which included a two-term presidential limit, and Togo started holding multi-party elections in 1993.
 In December 2002, Eyadéma removed the presidential term limits, allowing him to run indefinitely.